 - Where should I back up my data to perform disaster recovery?

 To be able to failover your critical workloads, you should back up your data to Acronis Cloud Storage (or, cold storage for backups).
 As the disaster occurs, your workload will be failed-over to the off-site server running in the Acronis Cyber Disaster Recovery Storage (or, hot storage in the Acronis Cloud).

-You can access the Acronis Cyber Backup management console everywhere the internet connection is available.
+You can access the Acronis Cyber Protect management console everywhere the internet connection is available.
 The Acronis Cyber Disaster Recovery add-on is available globally in all Acronis data centers

 The success of your disaster recovery plan depends on preparedness of people and processes as much as the backup tools used.
 Ideally, you should test your disaster recovery procedures every 3 months (but no less than once a year).
 Do not forget to amend and extend your disaster recovery plan during and after these exercises.

 - I'm a customer with on-premises installation, how can I get Acronis Cyber Disaster Recovery?